 Slow point earning.
 While the signon bonus is good, there are no category bonuses for your spending.
 It’s a straight 1 point per dollar spent, though you do earn 1.5x points per dollar whenever you make a purchase of $5,000 or more.

-The Enhanced Business Platinum Card from American Express may or may not be worth the $450 annual fee, depending on how you plan to use the card.
+The Business Platinum® Card from American Express OPEN may or may not be worth the $450 annual fee, depending on how you plan to use the card.
 Don’t let the annual fee scare you off too quickly though!
 The Amex Business Platinum is packed with benefits that may be of significant use, especially for a frequent traveler.

-The American Express Business Platinum card earns 1 Membership Reward point per dollar spent on all purchases.
+The Business Platinum earns 1 Membership Reward point per dollar spent on all purchases.
 If you make a single purchase over $5,000 – the Amex Business Platinum will earn a bonus half Membership Reward point per dollar spent, or 1.5 Membership Rewards per dollar spent in total.
-There are generally other credit cards that earn more points or miles back for spending, but the Amex Biz Platinum has other benefits that still might make it worth it.
+There are generally other credit cards that earn more points or miles back for spending, but the Amex Business Platinum has other benefits that still might make it worth it.

 The American Express Business Platinum also offers the following benefits: